Home Compare LIN vs PPG

 Stability

-On stability, Linde plc ranks near the top of the group; PPG Industries, Inc. sits in the weaker half.
+The same broad pattern appears on stability: Linde plc ranks near the top of the group, while PPG Industries, Inc. stays in the weaker half.

 LIN